Login

 • Retakes are module-specific

-• Typical waiting period is 7 days before retesting
+• The typical waiting period is 7 days before retesting

-Preparation and familiarity with standard are extremely important for CIT-level success.
+Preparation and familiarity with the standard are extremely important for CIT-level success.

 CID & CID+ Certification Testing